gitshishirkarki/spring-document-management-system/readme.md

 - Create, retrieve, update, and delete folders
 - Upload documents to specific folders
 - Download documents from the system
+- UI component to verify folder and document hierarchy (index.html)
 - [PROGRESS] Folder and Document permission management

 ## Technologies Used